idia-astro/idavie_docs/docs/source/videoMaker.rst

         style="width:100%;height:auto;">

 The exported video can be found in :literal:`Output/Video`, and will have the same filename as the IDVS with an additional time-stamp at the end for when the video was made.

+..
+WARNING:: If the data cube is too zoomed in or out, this can affect the video and you may need to go into VR to change the level of zoom.
+If the nearest parts of the cube are cut-off when the camera enters it, then you are probably too zoomed out (the cube is too small).
+Conversely, if distant parts of the cube are cut-off, then you are probably too zoomed in (cube is too big).